Spring Term 2015 (Winter Intersession and Regular Spring Session)

 A Late Registration Fee of $25 will be assessed for those enrolling during late registration.

-A Delinquent Accounts Receivable Fee of $25 will be assessed every month to accounts not paid in full by the Payment Due Date.
+A Delinquent Accounts Receivable Fee of $25 will be assessed to accounts not paid in full by the Payment Due Date each month.

 Did You Know?